superluminar-io/terraform-workshop/1-getting-started/README.md

 ## Next

 That's it for the first lab.
-We learned some Terraform basics (provider, data sources, resources and outputs) and deployed some resources.
-In the [next lab](../2-modules/), we extend the stack and create a simple API.
+We learned more about the Terraform Language (provider, data sources, resources and outputs) and deployed some AWS resources.
+In the [next lab](../2-modules/), we extend the stack and use a third-party module.